-Command Description -cpufreq Select the CPU frequency. -device Select the target device. -itmmask Selects a set of itm stimulus ports which should be used to listen to. -itmport Selects a itm stimulus port which should be used to listen to. -outputfile Print the output of SWO Viewer to the selected file. -settingsfile Specify a J-Link settings file. -swofreq Select the SWO frequency. -usb Configure connection settings to USB S/N.
+Command Description -cpufreq Select the CPU frequency. -device Select the target device. -ip Configure connection settings to IP IPAddress. -itmmask Selects a set of itm stimulus ports which should be used to listen to. -itmport Selects a itm stimulus port which should be used to listen to. -outputfile Print the output of SWO Viewer to the selected file. -settingsfile Specify a J-Link settings file. -swofreq Select the SWO frequency. -usb Configure connection settings to USB S/N.